diegob1212/BIManalyst_g_24/A4/README.md

 ## Conclusion

 This tutorial demonstrates how **openBIM** data can be programmatically analyzed to verify fire-resistance requirements at scale.
 It shows as easy it is to check really fast the fire safety requirements.
-This project can easily be modified ton increase the precision of the analysis.
+This project can easily be modified to increase the precision of the analysis.
 It adapts really good to other projects with only modifiying a few lines.
+This project can also be used in different projects as checking slabs and columns for fire safety requirements.
+The main part will be the same just the selection of the IfcElements will be different.

 ---